seiferla/FiBo/docs/use_cases/UC_2_login_useraccount/UC_2_login_useraccount.md

 ## 4.1 Login

-The user must have an existing account
+The user must have an existing useraccount

 # 5 Postconditions